satdarn/JUST-lang/README.md

 ```
 OUT // outputs the last value of the stack
 PRINT x // prints the variable x's value ($ syntx applies to this opperand)
 OUTC // outputs the ascii character associated with the last value of the stack
 PRINTC x // prints the variable x's value as a ascii character
 ```
+note: $ syntax can be used with print and printc as they work with variables

 ## Arithmetic